This website uses modern construction techniques, which may not render correctly in your old browser.

 Itinerary

-We’ll enjoy some free time to freshen up, before meeting our fellow travellers at a group welcome dinner this evening.
+Enjoy some free time to freshen up, before meeting your fellow travellers at a group welcome dinner this evening.

 Special Experience